rajneeshhajelanet-byte/Workshop/workshop_1.md

 - **MCP vs. plain API integration**: a hand-rolled integration hardcodes one tool to one model's function-calling format.
 MCP defines a standard client/server protocol — an MCP *server* exposes tools/resources, and any MCP-*compliant* client (any model that supports it) can discover and call them without custom glue code per model.
 - **MCP vs. OpenAI/Anthropic native tool-calling**: native function-calling is the *mechanism* a model uses to invoke a tool in a single conversation; MCP is the *transport/discovery layer* that can sit underneath that mechanism, standardizing how the tool is described, authenticated, and reached — so the same MCP server can serve multiple model providers' agents.

-**Your answer:** *"On PayerIQ I built an MCP server/client pair so the FastAPI backend could expose its document-processing and template-filling capabilities as MCP tools, rather than hardcoding a single integration.
+**Your answer:** *"On IQ I built an MCP server/client pair so the FastAPI backend could expose its document-processing and template-filling capabilities as MCP tools, rather than hardcoding a single integration.
 That meant the same tool surface could be called by different agent front-ends without re-writing the integration layer each time."* (Adjust to your actual implementation, but this is the kind of framing interviewers want — a *why*, not just a *what*.)

 ### C4.
 Agentic AI Frameworks (know 2+ well)